 - 1. Configure the DUT to operate in any flow control mode for which PAUSE receive is enabled. - 2.
 Instruct the testing station to transmit a valid PAUSE frame to the DUT with pause_time set to 0xFFFF. - 3.
-Before pause_timer expires, and at a known time x (for example 0x3FFF pause_quantum or 8,388,096 bit times), instruct the testing station to transmit a PAUSE frame to the DUT with pause time set to zero. - 4.
+Before pause_timer expires, and at a known time x (for example 0x3FFF pause_quantum or 8,388,096 bit times), instruct the testing station to transmit a PAUSE frame to the DUT with pause_time set to zero. - 4.
 Observe the effect of the second PAUSE frame on the transmission of the frames from the DUT. - 5.
 Repeat steps 1-4 changing the pause_time to 0xFFFF in step 3. - 6.
-Repeat steps 1-4 changing the pause time to 0x7FFF in step 3.
+Repeat steps 1-4 changing the pause_time to 0x7FFF in step 3.

 - a.
-Upon reception of the PAUSE frame with pause_timer set to 0x0000 in step 4, the DUT should resume transmission of MAC Client frames after reception of the second PAUSE frame (if x = 0x3FFF pause quantum, the device should pause transmission for 0x3FFF pause quanta). - b.
+Upon reception of the PAUSE frame with pause_timer set to 0x0000 in step 4, the DUT should resume transmission of MAC Client frames after reception of the second PAUSE frame (if x = 0x3FFF pause_quantum, the device should pause transmission for 0x3FFF pause quanta). - b.
 Upon reception of the PAUSE frame with pause_timer set to 0xFFFF in step 4, the DUT should continue to inhibit the transmission of MAC Client frames for a total pause time of x + 0xFFFF pause_quantum (if x = 0x3FFF the DUT should inhibit the transmission of MAC Client frames for 0x13FFE pause_quantum).

 c.
-Upon reception of the PAUSE frame with pause_timer set to 0x7FFF in step 4, the DUT should continue to inhibit the transmission of MAC Client frames for a total pause time of x + 0x7FFF pause_quantum (if x = 0x3FFF the DUT should inhibit the transmission of MAC Client frames for 0xBFFE pause quantum).
+Upon reception of the PAUSE frame with pause_timer set to 0x7FFF in step 4, the DUT should continue to inhibit the transmission of MAC Client frames for a total pause time of x + 0x7FFF pause_quantum (if x = 0x3FFF the DUT should inhibit the transmission of MAC Client frames for 0xBFFE pause_quantum).

 - As the interpacket gap between the data frames approaches 0xFFFF, it becomes increasingly more difficult to assess the affects of the PAUSE frames.
 If the PAUSE frame with pause_time set to zero is transmitted too early, the entire PAUSE transaction will be indistinguishable from normal inter_packet gap.
 If the frame is transmitted too late, it will be unclear if the frame enabled transmissions due to the reception of a PAUSE frame with pause_time equal to zero or if pause_timer simply expired.
-Note that the time it takes for the DUT to enable the transmission of MAC Client frames after pause timer expires is unspecified. - There is a maximum delay of 1 pause_quantum bit times at the MII for Fast Ethernet implementations, 2 pause_quantum bit times at the MDI for Gigabit Ethernet implementations and 60 pause_quantum bit times at the MDI for 10-Gigabit Ethernet implementations from when the DUT receives a valid PAUSE frame until it is acted on.
+Note that the time it takes for the DUT to enable the transmission of MAC Client frames after pause_timer expires is unspecified. - There is a maximum delay of 1 pause_quantum bit times at the MII for Fast Ethernet implementations, 2 pause_quantum bit times at the MDI for Gigabit Ethernet implementations, 60 pause_quantum bit times at the MDI for 10-Gigabit Ethernet, 118 pause_quantum bit times at the MDI for 40-Gigabit Ethernet, and 394 pause_quantum bit times at the MDI for 100-Gigabit Ethernet implementations from when the DUT receives a valid PAUSE frame until it is acted on.
 This delay should be taken into account when measuring the total time a device pauses. - It might be difficult to measure the exact amount of time (in pause_quantum) between the transmission of the two PAUSE frames.